philippebaron4152/APC523-Final-Project/lammps/doc/src/compute_event_displace.rst

-   If the system is undergoing significant center-of-mass motion, due to thermal motion, an external force, or an initial net momentum, then this compute will not be able to distinguish that motion from local atom displacements and may generate "false positives".
+   If the system is undergoing significant center-of-mass motion, due to thermal motion, an external force, or an initial net momentum, then this compute will not be able to distinguish that motion from local atom displacements and may generate "false positives."

 Output info
 """""""""""